 Christmas tree shopping can be challenging.
 With the wide variety of trees available, how do you find the best one for you?
-And what’s the difference between trees from big-box stores like Target and specialty brands like Balsam Hill?
+And what’s the difference between trees from big-box stores like Target or Home Depot, and specialty brands like Balsam Hill?

 To help answer your questions, we invited some home décor enthusiasts to compare and review Christmas trees.
 First, they picked a Balsam Hill artificial tree.
 Then they chose a big-box store tree of the same height and type.
 For this review, a Target Christmas tree and a Home Depot Christmas tree were reviewed.

 Casey Finn of The DIY Playbook reviewed 7.5’ pre-lit Balsam Fir trees from Balsam Hill and the big-box store, Target.
 Kierste Wade of Old Salt Farm compared a 7’ Frosted Balsam Fir tree from the same retail store with Balsam Hill’s 7.5′ Frosted BH Balsam Fir.
 Lastly, Kelly of Live Laugh Rowe did a Balsam Hill vs Home Depot review of 7.5’ Noble Fir trees.

 Where is the best place to buy artificial Christmas trees, you ask?
 Read on for a summary of their opinions on Balsam Hill Christmas trees vs Target Christmas trees and Home Depot Christmas trees—who does it better?